cakephp/docs/en/development/errors.rst

 Within an ``Error.beforeRender`` handler you have a few options:

-* Stopping the event will prevent rendering.
+* Stop the event to prevent rendering.
-* Returning a string value will skip rendering and render the content generated by the listener.
+* Return a string to skip rendering and use the provided string instead

 Within an ``Exception.beforeRender`` handler you have a few options:

-* Stopping the event will prevent rendering.
+* Stop the event to prevent rendering.
-* Setting the ``exception`` data attribute with ``setData('exception', $err)`` will replace the exception that is being rendered.
+* Set the ``exception`` data attribute with ``setData('exception', $err)`` to replace the exception that is being rendered.
-* Returning a response from the event listener will skip rendering and use the provided response as the error page.
+* Return a response from the event listener to skip rendering and use the provided response instead.

 .. versionadded:: 4.4.0
     Error and Exception events were added.